Afuh-Christian/Github_notes/3 Branching/0 intro.md

 - Use branches - to diverse from the main line of development and work on something else in isolation
 - Compare branches
 - Merge branches
-    - free way merging
+    - 3 way merging
     - fast forwarding
     - squash merging
-    - free basing
+    - Re-basing
 - Resolving merge conflicts
 - Undo a faulty merge
 - Essential tools (stashing , cherry picking)